 The nutrient thresholds and results are found in Table 1.
-According to FDEP requirements, Numeric Nutrient Criteria (expressed as an annual geometric mean) cannot be exceeded more than once in a three-year period.
+According to FDEP requirements, Numeric Nutrient Criteria (NNC and expressed as an annual geometric mean) cannot be exceeded more than once in a three-year period.

 Geometric means of chlorophyll-a, total nitrogen and total phosphorus exceeded the state criteria several times over the sampling period.
 The geometric mean for chlorophyll-a in 2013 (85.0 $\mu$ g/L) was the highest reading on record.
-However, in 2017 there was a substantial drop in chlorophyll-a values.
-While total phosphorus values still exceeded the NNC values in 2017, total phosphorus, total nitrogen and chlorophyll-a values are at their lowest since the 2011 drawdown.
+However, starting in 2017 there was a substantial drop in chlorophyll-a values.
+While total phosphorus values still exceeded the NNC values in 2017 and 2019, total phosphorus, total nitrogen, and chlorophyll-a values continue to drop over time.
+The 2020 phosphorus and nitrogen NNC results are at the lowest or second lowest levels recorded by Leon County staff.
+Staff believe that a combination of upstream nutrient reduction and the re-establishment of aquatic vegetation are contributing to the reduction of chlorophyll-a and water column nutrients.